OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

 ## gNB PHY Layer ##

-*  30KHz SCS for FR1 and 120 KHz SCS for FR2
+*  15kHz and 30kHz SCS for FR1 and 120kHz SCS for FR2
 *  Generation of NR-PSS/NR-SSS
 *  NR-PBCH supports multiple SSBs and flexible periodicity
 *  Generation of NR-PDCCH (including generation of DCI, polar encoding, scrambling, modulation, RB mapping, etc)